 After you’ve registered your business, visit the IRS website to get an Employer Identification Number (EIN).
 You'll need this for tax purposes as well as for opening a business bank account.
 Keeping your business and personal finances separate will make filing taxes and tracking your company’s finances significantly easier.

-When you’re just starting out, your online life coaching business won’t need a lot of equipment or office space.
-You’ll need a home office that you can use for program meetings with your clients.
-This should be a space that you can keep separate from your personal life and maintain as a professional workspace.
+When you’re just starting out, you probably won’t need much equipment or rented office space for your online life coaching business.
+You can easily get by with a home office that you can use for program meetings with your clients.
+It's best if this can be a space that is separate from your personal life and you can maintain as a professional workspace.
+Renting a private office in a local co-working space could also be a great solution.

-Microsoft Teams and Google Meet are two major platforms that you can use for reliable and clear online video call sessions with your clients.
+Microsoft Teams and Google Meet are two popular platforms that you can use for clear online video call sessions with your clients.

 These platforms also both offer business management software, Google Workspace and Microsoft 365, which can help you stay organized.
 Having all your business-related information in one place can be a huge help and a great time-saver.